morganney/tts-react/packages/tts-react/README.md

 #### Component

-Use the `TextToSpeech` component to get up and running quickly:
+Use the `TextToSpeech` component for an out of the box solution:

 ```tsx
 import { TextToSpeech, Positions, Sizes } from 'tts-react'